sai-dev/sai/README.md

 But you will need to compile the program with modified settings, for it to be able to play on 9x9 goban.

+## Main differences between SAI and Leela Zero

+Even though SAI is based on Leela Zero, SAI brings its own additional extra features, such as:

+- support for any komi
+- trained to support natively high handicap stones
+- trained with symetries
+- hardcoded options to make play more reliable: ladder planes, etc.

+See detailed differences between SAI and Leela Zero [here](/docs/DIFFERENCES-SAI-LZ.md)

 ## What you can do with SAI

 After downloading SAI, you will be able to play with the superhuman SAI 9x9!